opsaaaaa/interview-q-and-a-api-demo/app/views/docs/notes.md

 While it seemed unneeded for the assessment, In production I would associate api_keys/tenants with specific users.

-Before I add pagination to the questions index, I decided it would be a good idea to follow a proper API specification.
+Before I added pagination, I decided it would be a good idea to follow a proper API specification.
 I settled on RESTful HAL specification for its simplicity.

-In a production app I would use elasticsearch or something similar to take advantage of the efficiency from using a search index and the ability to sort results by relevance.
-However for the fun of it I wanted to try searching searching `questions.title`'s and `answer.body`'s with joins tables.
+In a production app I would use elasticsearch or something similar.
+That would have the efficiency from using a search index and the ability to sort results by relevance.
+However for the fun of it, I wanted to try searching searching `questions.title`'s and `answer.body`'s with joins tables.
 I decided to create a separate endpoint for searching questions, instead of supporting a query on the questions index.

 I decided not to implement the request throttling feature.